Gegori1/SVR-Least-Square-Percentage/Bayesian_optimization/README.md

 -	SVR-LS_percent_Example: An example to test the library using resulting optimum hyperparameters

--	newBoston.csv: Boston Housing dataset with new non-linear features resulting from Symbolic Transformation
+-	newBoston.csv/newDiabetes.csv: Boston Housing/Diabetes dataset with new non-linear features resulting from Symbolic Transformation